samuelgarcia/HearingLossSimulator/doc/source/index.rst

   * Accurate Estimation of Compression in Simultaneous Masking Enables the Simulation of Hearing Impairment for Normal-Hearing Listeners : Irino T, Fukawatase T, Sakaguchi M, Nisimura R, Kawahara H, Patterson RD : Adv Exp Med Biol.
 2013
   * Hearing impairment simulator based on compressive gammachirp filter : Misaki Nagae, Toshio Irino, Ryuich Nisimura, Hideki Kawahara, Roy D Patterson : Signal and Information Processing Association Annual Summit and Conference (APSIPA), 2014 Asia-Pacific

 .. note:: The orignal algorithm has evoluted along the last decade.
-The actual python/opencl version is a mixed of one of them!
+The actual python/opencl version is a mixed of some of them!

 .. note:: The very last version of Toshio Irino is now based on minimum phase filter for the synthesis part (the level estimation  part remian the same as before) : this is not yet ported in python/opencl.